Offline Multitask Representation Learning for Reinforcement Learning: Downstream RL: Reward-free Exploration, Offline RL and Online RL

 If the linear combination misspecification error $\xi$ in \Cref{Assumption:upstream-to-downstream} satisfies $\tilde{O}(\sqrt{d^3/K_{\text{RFE}}})$ and the number of trajectories in the offline dataset for each upstream task is at least $\tilde{O}(TK_{\text{RFE}}/d^3)$, then, provided $K_{\text{RFE}}$ is at least $O(H^4d^3\log(dH\delta^{-1}\epsilon^{-1})/\epsilon^2)$, with probability $1-\delta$, the policy $\pi$ will be an $\epsilon$-optimal policy for any given reward during the planning phase. \end{theorem}

-\begin{remark} We compare the above result with other algorithms developed for reward-free RL under low-rank MDPs and summarize the comparison in \Cref{table:bounds}.
+We compare the above result with other algorithms developed for the reward-free RL under low-rank MDPs and summarize the comparison in \Cref{table:bounds}.
 FLAMBE \citep{agarwal2020flambe} achieves a sample complexity of $\tilde{O}(\frac{H^{22}d^7K^9}{\epsilon^{10}})$ whereas MOFFLE \citep{modi2021model} achieves a sample complexity of $\tilde{O}(\frac{H^7d^{11}K^{14}}{\min\{\epsilon^2\eta,\eta^5\}})$, where $\eta$ is a reachability probability to all states.
 More recently, \citet{cheng2023improved} proposed RAFFLE which has the best-known sample complexity of $\tilde{O}(\frac{H^5d^4K}{\epsilon^2})$.\footnote{We rescale the result in \citep{cheng2023improved} by a factor of $H^2$ as we do not assume the sum of rewards to be within $[0,1]$.} \citet{cheng2023improved} further shows that the dependence of sample complexity on action space cardinality $K$ is unavoidable when performing reward-free exploration in low-rank MDPs from which they conclude that it is strictly harder to find a near-optimal policy under low-rank MDPs than under linear MDPs.
 However, as we see from \Cref{Theorem:reward-free-exploration-main}, by using estimated representation from the upstream offline datasets, we can avoid this dependence of sample complexity on $K$ and overall improve the sample complexity by $\tilde{O}(HdK)$ compared to that of RAFFLE.
-Moreover, compared to standard linear MDP, where the true representation $\{\phi_h\}_{h=1}^H$ is assumed to be known \citep{jin2019provably}, the suboptimality gap in \eqref{Equation:RFE-theorem-expectation-bound-main} contains an additional term $H^2\xi_{\text{down}}$ which is due to the upstream misspecification error $\xi_{\text{down}}$.
-When $\xi_{\text{down}}$ is small enough, the resulting sample complexity of $\tilde{O}(\frac{H^4d^3}{\epsilon^2})$ matches the result in \citet{chen2021near} which is worse off by only $\tilde{O}(d)$ compared to the best known sample complexity of $\tilde{O}(\frac{H^4d^2}{\epsilon^2})$ \citep{hu2022towards} for linear MDP. \end{remark}
+Moreover, compared to standard linear MDP, where the true representation $\{\phi_h\}_{h=1}^H$ is known \citep{jin2019provably}, the suboptimality gap in \eqref{Equation:RFE-theorem-expectation-bound-main} contains an additional term $H^2\xi_{\text{down}}$ which is due to the upstream misspecification error $\xi_{\text{down}}$.
+When $\xi_{\text{down}}$ is small enough, our resulting sample complexity of $\tilde{O}(\frac{H^4d^3}{\epsilon^2})$ matches the reward-free exploration sample complexity for linear mixture MDPs \citep{chen2021near}, which is worse off by only $\tilde{O}(d)$ compared to the best known sample complexity of $\tilde{O}(\frac{H^4d^2}{\epsilon^2})$ \citep{hu2022towards} for linear MDP.